snaeem3/inventory-client/README.md

    npm install
    ```

-4. Update `src/config.js` with the URL of your api server
+4. Update the `baseURL` variable in `src/config.js` with the URL of your api server

    ```javascript
    const config = {